wp-plugins/zedity/readme.txt

 >Zedity is already available in multiple languages:
 **Czech**, **Dutch**, **English**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
 Others are on their way... isn't your language available yet?
 Be the first to translate Zedity into your native language to [enter the "Hall of Fame" and get rewarded too!](http://zedity.com/translate/)

-Ready for a new WordPress experience?
+Ready for an amazing new experience?
 Get Zedity now and see the difference for yourself!

 **Discover more about Zedity:**